tomasnyberg/advent_of_cigg_2025/README.md

 ```

 ## Language bugs
-Solving AoC in a language that you yourself wrote is actually **twice** as fun as doing it in a normal language.
+Solving AoC in a language that wrote yourself is actually **twice** as fun as doing it in a normal language.
 Now, if you encounter a bug while solving a problem, the bug could actually be in the language, not your code!

 Some fun ones I encountered: